-Groundbreaking at Beverly Village for Living and the Arts
+Groundbreaking at Beverly Village for Living & the Arts

 The groundbreaking event on March 6, 2023 included a speaking program featuring Massachusetts Lieutenant Governor Kim Driscoll, Department of Housing and Community Development Undersecretary Jennifer Maddox, Beverly Mayor Michael Cahill, State Senator Joan Lovely, State Representative Jerry Parisella, and MassHousing VP of Multifamily Housing, Mark Teden.